 There are three kinds of therapy we offer at Healing Reins Therapeutic Riding Center: Mental Health, Physical, and Occupational.
 Read more about each below:

-Healing Reins Therapeutic Riding Center partners with Juniper Mountain Counseling to provide mental health services that include horses and the farm environment.
+Healing Reins Therapeutic Riding Center provides mental health services that include both horses and the farm environment.
 Including horses in mental health counseling, psychotherapy, or social work is emerging as an effective experiential treatment technique.
 Clients get “outside of four walls” and experience the connection between themselves, horses, and the natural world.

 At Healing Reins, mental health professionals use equine-assisted mental health and farm-based activities as therapeutic techniques.
 These techniques address a wide range of goals and client needs.
 Clients that can benefit from this type of counseling include adults, teens, children, families, veterans, service members, and more.